American Manufacturing – Past, Present, and Future

 Processes such as additive manufacturing, also known as 3D printing, are taking things in a new direction.
 Prototypes can be made almost instantly, cutting down the product development cycle.
 Small production runs of customized products can be 3D printed, meaning that the cost of specialist parts and items will be reduced.

 Another dramatic change in recent years has been the way that data is handled and communicated in the manufacturing environment.
 No longer do we have to rely on pen and paper to record output and process monitoring.
 Using a combination of IoT sensors and AI, computers can record relevant data such as inventory and production speed.
 Computer software can be used that brings all the data together, as well as making planning and scheduling tasks far easier.
-This is often known as Manufacturing Requirements Planning (MRP) software.
+This is often known as Manufacturing Resource Planning (MRP) software.
 MRP software makes it possible for managers to oversee all manufacturing processes from one central place, meaning the decision-making process is more streamlined.

 Companies are increasingly using cloud computing technologies to make full-automation of processes and data gathering a reality.
 Cloud computing offer advantages such as efficient transfer of data, centralized storage, and higher processing capabilities.
 When cloud computing is combined with well-developed AI systems and machine learning, valuable insights into manufacturing processes can be delivered straight to the dashboard of management staff who can act on them immediately.
 This is the power of Industry 4.0 and MRP software – monitoring, diagnosis and possible solutions can all be automated which will have a huge positive impact on productivity.